Firobe/Packer/README.md

  * The default behavior is to pack all shapes.
 If the user specifies IDs of shapes using `--id ID` (can be used multiple times), only those will be packed.
  * For the purpose of laser cutting, the `buffer X` can be used to force a minimal distance (in px) between the packed shapes.
  * If the project was built with graphical support, the flag `--display` can be used to enable a basic display of what is going on during the execution.
+ * The option `--q PRECISION` can be specified to use QuadTrees instead of plain shapes.
+This can improve the performance of most algorithms.
+The higher the precision, the higher the performance (but a low precision yields better solutions.

 #### Inkscape interface